A Man on Death Row: Summary

 Based on the new evidence found from the exhumed body, the team is able to locate the original crime scene.
 In addition with a visual confirmation of the pubic hair to be of David Ross, the team begin to have doubts about the guilt of the inmate.
 However, the judge rules that the evidence is insufficient to postpone the execution.

-Booth interrogates Ross, who claims that the victim had run away after they had engaged in sexual intercourse and that he had waited for her to return for two hours before leaving the car park.
+Booth interrogates Ross, who claims that the victim had run away after they had engaged in sexual intercourse and that he had waited for her to return for two hours before leaving the parking lot.
 After FBI Deputy Director Samuel Cullen agrees to grant the resources Booth and Brennan need to find the evidence they need from the marsh, they discover more bodies in the marsh, which convinces Booth that they had the right guy all along.
 Epps was the killer and he had manipulated his defense lawyer, Booth and Brennan to discover the remains of his other victims to prolong his life as the authorities must now open investigations into these victims.

 Amy, Booth and Brennan visit Epps at the prison.
 All three are disgusted when Epps smugly thanks them.
 After Epps hints that he may live long enough to see the death penalty be abolished, Amy becomes upset and leaves.
 When Epps reaches for Brennan's hand, she grabs his hand and slams it against the table, breaking his wrist.
 Brennan and Booth are resigned to the fact that it is their job to find the truth and the rest is up to others.